-You will receive in-depth and individualized feedback on your chapbook or full-length collection, including: feedback about structure and organization, suggestions about poems to add or cut, suggestions about titling, line edits on individual poems, if desired, and a 90-minute conversation or two-page feedback letter.
-Inquire by email.
+You will receive in-depth and individualized feedback on your chapbook or full-length collection, including: feedback about structure and organization, suggestions about poems to add or cut, suggestions about titling, line edits on individual poems, if desired, and a 60-minute conversation or three-page feedback letter.
+Inquire by email about scheduling.

-I offer ongoing poetry and writing tutorials based on the writer’s interests and goals.
-Tutorials can include: personalized writing prompts, reading suggestions, feedback on packets of poems or multiple drafts of a book manuscript, and advice about deepening your relationship with poetry and/or discussion of writing process.
+Similar to a low-res MFA supervisor arrangement, I offer ongoing poetry and writing tutorials based on the writer’s interests and goals.
+Tutorials include: personalized writing prompts, reading suggestions, feedback on packets of new poems, revision strategies, and guidance for deepening your relationship with poetry.
 Poets often start with a 3 or 6 month tutorial agreement.
 Inquire by email.